theailifestyle/playwrightGPT/README.md

 for non langchain version:
 go to terminal and run
-streamlit run appfns.py
+'streamlit run appfns.py'

 for langchain version
 go to terminal and run
-streamlit run app.py
+'streamlit run app.py'